 Estimated fair value of investments in bonds and equities is based on quotations provided by widely accepted third party data providers.
-In 2021 and 2020, Reuters (Refinitiv), Interactive Data Corporation (IDC), and Markit Partners were used to obtain fair market values.
-Additionally, in 2021 and 2020, the fair value of certain common trust funds was primarily determined by net asset value and common stock warrants were primarily determined by a widely accepted third party vendor, followed by a hierarchy using broker/dealer quotes, including Bloomberg, Yield Book analytic model, and a benchmark to index model.
+In 2022 and 2021, Reuters (Refinitiv), and Interactive Data Corporation (IDC) were used to obtain fair market values.
+Additionally, in 2021, the fair value of certain common trust funds was primarily determined by net asset value and common stock warrants were primarily determined by a widely accepted third party vendor, followed by a hierarchy using broker/dealer quotes, including Bloomberg, and Yield Book analytic model.
 Prior month price is used only when information is limited or unavailable.